mercadopago/devsite-docs/guides/order/online-payments/prerequisites.en.md

 # Prerequisites

-To integrate Order it is important to meet the requirements shown below.
+To integrate Order, you must meet the requirements shown below.

 | Requirement | Description |
 | --- | --- |